-Just as the British public has been persuaded by the advertising world that everyone is middle-class and should live up to that standard, so the French Deputies, after the Second World War discredited the Right Wing because of its collaboration with nazism, all wanted to sit on the left, leaving empty benches on the right.
+Just as the British public has been persuaded by the advertising world that everyone is middleclass and should live up to that standard, so the French Deputies, after the Second World War discredited the Right Wing because of its collaboration with nazism, all wanted to sit on the left, leaving empty benches on the right.
 Only the resumed confidence of the Right, when the bourgeoisie felt secure from social revolution (thanks to the Communist Party), saved the Fourth Republic the expense of building a differently shaped chamber.

 In many countries "right" and "left" have been used in a senseless fashion, merely to indicate an attitude to Moscow.
 For Moscow itself, to be more "left" than they was to be suffering, in Lenin's phrase, from "an infantile disorder".
-Yet the anarchists, for instance, whatever the newspaper reader might think, are not "more extreme" than the communists; they are at quite a different extreme. revolutionary hope and from new despair they "provoke" the police so that persuasion has to stop and is replaced by force.
+Yet the anarchists, for instance, whatever the newspaper reader might think, are not "more extreme" than the communists; they are at quite a different extreme.
+Half the defeats encountered by the anarchists as an organised entity have been the result of being persuaded that they are part of a natural "left wing" progression.
+The Communist Party is not nearer to the Labour Party than it is to the Liberals, nor are the latter necessarily farther away from fascism than the Tories (Lloyd George, for instance).